How can you recognize a good Electronic Quality Management System Software (eQMS) and what to look out for when shopping

 You can do it yourself, with help from a vendor, or buy a fully validated product.
 Validation basically means that the system was tested before use.
 Non-validated software can create an additional workload.
 You will need to manually test the workings of the software and possibly hire personnel that is qualified to do the testing.

-Furthermore, if you make changes or adjustments to the eQMS after the initial testing you will have to go through that process again.
+Furthermore, if you make changes or adjustments to an eQMS after the initial testing you will have to go through that process again.
 Pre-validated software takes care of this for you and provides a much faster and hassle-free implementation.